darrylhodgins/typescript-memoize/README.md

        return data;
     }

-    // Memoize a method and expire the value after some time
+    // Memoize a method and expire the value after some time in milliseconds
     @MemoizeExpiring(5000)
     public getDataForSomeTime() {
         // do some expensive operation to get data